timfayz/elementcss/README.md

 ##Preface
 ELEMENT is based on [SCSS](sass-lang.com) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SCSS.

+**What do I need to know before using?**

+Please, before using or reading the source code you need to learn some basics of SASS(SCSS syntax) and know CSS3 basics (@media, @font-face rules, etc).
+Otherwise you will experience difficulties in understanding principles of work and efficiency.

-**What is SCSS?**
+**What is SASS?**

-**SCSS** is CSS preprocessor that make it possible to inject into CSS some "*programming*" features/techniques like  **variables, functions, if/else statements** and so on.
+**SASS** is CSS preprocessor that make it possible to inject into CSS some "*programming*" features/techniques like  **variables, functions, if/else statements** and so on.
 Preprocessor is program that simple convert files with the extension .scss into .css.
 For example:
 ```
 #styles.scss
 $black: #000;